 Instructions

-• Add the creamed corn and drained whole kernel corn to the butter mixture, stirring well.
-Season the mixture with salt, pepper and nutmeg.
+- Stir in the creamed corn and drained whole kernel corn.
+Season with salt, pepper, and nutmeg.

-• Sprinkle chopped parsley on top and allow it to stand for 5 minutes before serving.
+- Sprinkle with chopped parsley and let stand for 5 minutes before serving

 Notes